Vanessa Leszczynski B.A.,R.H.N., REIKI MASTER

 I also attended countless trainings over the years on natural health topics and for supplemental knowledge and also attended several personal growth workshops, gatherings, classes and retreats.

 Fast forward to today.
-I have a private practice (Sparrow Song Natural Treatments and Workshops) in Galt, in Cambridge, Ontario, in which I see people for customized, integrated Reiki and Energy Work Sessions (see current offerings here) and I also offer Natural Wellness Consulting stemming from my many years of experience in the industry.
+I have a private practice (Sparrow Song Natural Treatments and Workshops) in Hampton, Ontario, in which I see people for customized, integrated Reiki and Energy Work Sessions (see current offerings here) and I also offer Natural Wellness Consulting stemming from my many years of experience in the industry.

 I focus greatly on the sessions to be customized for the individual as I have never believed in a "one size fits all" approach...as when has one size EVER fit all?